 Grey in Different Languages: Grey is a moderate shading among high contrast.
 It is a nonpartisan shading or colorless shading, which means actually that it is a shading “without shading,” since it very well may be made out of high contrast.
-In ancient times and the Middle Ages, grey was the shade of undyed fleece, and along these lines was the shading most ordinarily worn by laborers and poor people
+In ancient times and the Middle Ages, grey was the shade of undyed fleece, and along these lines was the shading most ordinarily worn by laborer’s and poor people.

-How to Say Grey in 88 Different Languages
+Grey in All Languages

 Different Languages | Word Grey |